alentodorov/clickremix-byok/README.md

 This extension uses your own OpenRouter API key, so you only pay for what you use:

 - Typical request: ~$0.01-0.05 (depending on model and page complexity)
-- Models available: Claude, GPT-4, Llama, and [many more](https://openrouter.ai/docs/models)
+- Models available: Claude, GPT-5, Grok, and [many more](https://openrouter.ai/docs/models)
-- No monthly fees, no subscriptions, just pay-per-use

 ## Privacy & Security

-- ✅ Your API key is stored **locally** in your browser (never sent to any server except OpenRouter)
+- Your API key is stored **locally** in your browser (never sent to any server except OpenRouter)
-- ✅ All code is **open source** and can be audited
+- All code is **open source** and can be audited
-- ✅ No tracking, no analytics, no data collection
+- No tracking, no analytics, no data collection
 - ⚠️ The extension strips CSP headers to enable injection (required for functionality)
 - ⚠️ Generated JavaScript runs in the page context (review code before applying if concerned)